igmtink/dotfiles-igmtink/.config/nvim/README.md

 ## Plugins:
 ### Make sure you didn't modify our `plugins-setup.lua`

+This is for controling navigation both `tmux` & `nvim split window`
 - [Tmux & Split Window Navigation](https://github.com/christoomey/vim-tmux-navigator)
   - Usage is on the link

 ***

+This is for maximizing current `nvim split window`
 - [Vim Maximizer](https://github.com/szw/vim-maximizer)
   - Usage is on our `keymaps.lua`

 ***

+This is like `autopair` in `javascript`
 - [Vim Surrounding](https://github.com/tpope/vim-surround)
   - Usage is on the link

 ***

+Copying and replacing the text
 - [Replace with Register](https://github.com/vim-scripts/ReplaceWithRegister)
   - Usage is on the link

 ***

+To easy comment in code
 - [Comment](https://github.com/numToStr/Comment.nvim)
   - Create a `comment.lua` file inside folder of `plugins` then copy and paste my `comment.lua`
   - Initialize it on `init.lua` `require "igmtink.plugins.comment"`